 The business format franchising model most resembles the traditional model people imagine when they hear the word franchise.
 In these formats of ownership, the franchisor typically allows usage of trademarks and logos, operation models, and administrative functions that allow the franchisee to step into the model and provide the product or service to customers.
 Owners of a business format franchise typically receive training and support to help with getting to know the business model.

-The franchise model used by Coverall closely resembles the business format franchise format where agreements are sold to franchisees.
-Coverall, acting as the franchisor then provides training and support to franchisees as they provide commercial cleaning services to their customer base.
+The franchise model used by Coverall closely resembles the business format franchise where agreements are sold to franchisees.
+Coverall, acting as the franchisor, then provides training for commercial cleaning services and support to franchisees so that they, in turn, can provide janitorial cleaning services to their customer base.

 These franchise types leave more of the operational details up to the owner of the franchise.
 Just as the name suggests, product distribution franchise owners are supplied a product, or products, which they then distribute to a particular territory.
 Imagine the relationship between major beverage bottling companies, and the regional suppliers that deliver these products to stores in your neighborhood.

 A master franchise format gives larger regional control to owners within a region.
 Individual franchise owners report to these master franchise owners for the support they need to operate their business.
 Master franchise owners might be responsible for selling franchise agreements to grow their network.

 Before entering into any franchise type, you should diligently research the franchisor's model to determine if it is the right fit for you and your goals.

 The best franchise for you depends a lot on your goals and experience.
 The decision to become part of a franchise is a life changing move and should be carefully considered with family members, financial consultants, etc. There is a fair amount of research you can uncover yourself.
 A study conducted by Forbes & FRANdata, developed ranking criteria which ranked the best and worst franchises to buy.
 These criteria can be a great starting point for your own research.
 Get more information about Coverall’s Franchise Guide today!